-The adaptable framework of the mediation process and its inherent flexibility allows for a range of applications from two-party conflicts to complex, multi-party and multi-issue disputes.
+Workplace mediation is a flexible and adaptable process that takes account of interests of the individuals and their organisation.
+The adaptable framework of mediation and its inherent flexibility allow for a range of applications from two-party, single issue conflicts to complex, multi-party multi-issue disputes.

-In response to formal complaints, mediation can allow for outcomes that deliver a more effective and appropriate settlement than those achieved through the narrow remit of investigation or formal review.
+In response to formal complaints, mediation allows for more effective and appropriate outcomes than those achieved through the narrow remit of investigation or tribunal.

-Mediation allows the parties control, and unless and until a mediated agreement is finalised and executed by the parties, they are not bound to a particular outcome.
-While the context and substantive issues in dispute vary from case to case, the core principles of mediation remain the same:
+In mediation, the Parties control and content and the outcomes and, unless and until a mediated agreement is finalised and executed by the Parties, they are not bound to any particular outcome.
+While the context and substantive issues in dispute will vary from case to case, the core principles of mediation remain the same:

-- The Mediator is independent of the parties.
+- The Mediator is independent of the Parties and the organisation.

-- Mediation is a voluntary process and a party may withdraw at any stage if they decide not to continue with the mediation.
+- Mediation is strictly voluntary, and a Party may withdraw at any stage of the mediation process.

-- Mediation is a confidential process – allowing for privacy and the safeguarding of reputations.
+- Mediation is a confidential process.
 All information arising during, out of or in connection with the mediation is without prejudice except where natural disclosure would occur or where required by law.

-- Mediation is particularly suited to the exploration of creative options, facilitating outcomes that may not otherwise be considered.
+- Mediation is particularly suited to the exploration of creative options, allowing outcomes that may not otherwise be considered.

-By focusing on the interests and underlying concerns of the participants, mediation allows for outcomes that reflect the needs of both the individuals and the organisation, providing a viable and enabling alternative to adversarial processes such as investigation and litigation.
+By focusing on the interests and underlying concerns of the Parties, mediation allows for outcomes that reflect the needs of both the individuals and the organisation, providing a viable and enabling alternative to adversarial processes such as investigation, tribunal or litigation.